Internet Archive rejects to host contents sitting as ‘a terrorist’.

 Well, Mr. Butler said the Archive had not complied with the requests and was still receiving lots of takedown notices from the French IRU.

-Mr.Butler concluded saying-
+Mr.Butler concluded by saying-

 the Archive’s experience did not bode well for approaching European rules governing the use of copyrighted material.